jaeoheeail/addressbook-level3/doc/DeveloperGuide.md

 2. AddressBook shows a list of tags
 3. User requests to rename a specific tag in the list
 4. AddressBook confirms the change with the user
-5. User confirms or cancels change <br>
+5. User confirms change
+6. AddressBook renames tag <br>
 Use case ends.

 **Extensions**

 2a.
 The list is empty

+> 2a1.
+AddressBook shows an error message <br>
-> Use case ends
+  Use case ends

 3a.
 The given index is invalid